Typhoid In Africa

 - Water precautions - take care to wash food.
 Be cautious about having ice in your drink in places where you can't judge the hygiene standards.
 In a hunting camp the ice will be made from bottled water and cooking is done with bottled water.
 Take care where you choose to swim - only go in pools that are clean and well-maintained.

 - Hand cleanliness - wash and dry hands before holding food or hold food with a clean implement.
+A hand sanitizer containing at least 60% alcohol can also be used.
 Avoid bringing your hands near your mouth unless they are clean.

 More On African Hunt Health

 Health Before Hunt